Juncus: Description

 Rushes of the genus Juncus are herbaceous plants that superficially resemble grasses or sedges.
 They have historically received little attention from botanists; in his 1819 monograph, James Ebenezer Bicheno described the genus as "obscure and uninviting".

 The form of the flower differentiates rushes from grasses or sedges.
 The flowers of Juncus comprise five whorls of floral parts: three sepals, three petals (or, taken together, six tepals), two to six stamens (in two whorls) and a stigma with three lobes.
 The stems are round in cross-section, unlike those of sedges, which are typically somewhat triangular in cross-section.

 In Juncus section Juncotypus (formerly called Juncus subg.
 Genuini), which contains some of the most widespread and familiar species, the leaves are reduced to sheaths around the base of the stem and the bract subtending the inflorescence closely resembles a continuation of the stem, giving the appearance that the inflorescence is lateral.

 Distribution and ecology

 Juncus has a cosmopolitan distribution, with species found throughout the world, with the exception of Antarctica.
 They typically grow in cold or wet habitats, and in the tropics, are most common in montane environments.
+While typically described as a wind-pollinated genus, recent evidence suggests that some species may be partially insect pollinated.

+Juncus species often prefer wetland habitats, such as salt marshes and seeps.
+For this reason, they often interact with water-borne pollutants and are therefore suspected to uptake these pollutants when they are present in the environment.
+Research suggests strategic planting of Juncus species may be an effective tactic to clean contaminated water through biotic methods.

+Juncus species are important members of the ecosystems they inhabit, providing food and creating habitat for many other organisms, including microbes, insects, amphibians, fish, and birds.
+Certain species have also been shown to alter the often heavily waterlogged soils they grow in around their roots, increasing the oxygen concentration and changing the pH.
+Beyond this, Juncus species across their range have been used in diverse ecological studies, including those relating to precipitation effects on marsh species, salt tolerance in brackish wetland plants, the effects of Juncus presence on plant diversity, and the effects of wetland plants on microbial soil communities.